pblpez/TFM/README.md

 ## Visualization
 **PlotAggregate** runs TOBIAS PlotAggregate function for each replicate in each of the assessed sets of peaks to generate aggregated views of footprint signals across regions.

+**Venn_diagram.R** creates a venn diagram representing the overlap between different sets of peaks.

+**Genomic_locations.R** creates a barplot representing the genomic location distribution of the assessed sets of peaks.

+**

 ## Statistical analysis